Relational Reasoning Network (RRN) for Anatomical Landmarking: Experiments and Results

 \subsection{Data Augmentation}

-Our data set includes fully-annotated mandibular, maxillary and nasal bones' landmarks.
+Our data set includes fully-annotated mandibular, maxillary, and nasal bones' landmarks.
 Due to insufficiency of $250$ samples for a deep-learning algorithm to run, we applied data-augmentation approach.
 In our study, the common usage of random scaling or rotations for data-augmentation were not found to be useful for new landmark data generation because such transformations would not generate new relations different from the original ones.
 Instead, we used random interpolation similar to active shape model's landmarks~\cite{doi:10.1118/1.3602070}.
-Briefly, we interpolated $2$ (or $3$) randomly selected scans with randomly computed weight per-interpolation.
+Briefly, we interpolated $2$ (or $3$) randomly selected scans with randomly computed weight.
 We merged the relation information at different scans to a new relation.
-We also added a random noise to each landmark with a maximum in the range of $\pm 5$ pixels, defined empirically based on the resolution of the images as well as the observed high-deformity of the bones.
-We generated approximately $100K$ landmark sets.
+We also added random noise to each landmark with a maximum in the range of $\pm 5$ pixels, defined empirically based on the resolution of the images as well as the observed high-deformity of the bones.
+We generated a dataset with approximately $100K$ landmarks, which is empirically evaluated as a sufficiently large dataset.